pokle/clojure-on-docker/README.md

 hello-compojure-world
 =====================

-A Clojure / Compojure hello world web server to help me try out some deployment using Docker.
+Demonstrates how to run a Clojure web app on a CoreOS Docker container.

-To run:
+To run on your own computer:

     ./lein.sh ring server